 The School's clinic is integrated with the teaching and other research facilities.
 It is uniquely situated in Ontario to serve as a major referral centre for patients with a variety of special ocular conditions.
 The Clinic maintains connections locally as well as with communities well beyond the boundaries of Waterloo through special outreach programs.

 The clinic is equipped with the latest in high-tech instrumentation, including diagnostic instrumentation, on-site spectacle fabrication and dispensing, and contact lens modification facilities.
 In addition to various video and photo-documentation instruments for the eye, there is a computer-assisted lens instruction facility.

-The Centre for Contact Lens Research (CCLR) is an integrated research facility operating within the School.
-The CCLR is a unique, Canadian facility that provides a focus for contact lens and cornea related research.
+The Centre for Ocular Research and Education (CORE) is an integrated research facility operating within the School.
+The CORE is a unique, Canadian facility that provides a focus for contact lens and cornea related research.
 It maintains a mutually supportive liaison with the contact lens industry and practitioners who share common interests and concerns.